-Sir Hugh is an international industrialist and investor, noted for championing regeneration in and around Sheffield, including Chairman of the Sheffield Development Corporation.
+Sir Hugh is the chair and founder of the One Powerhouse Consortium, an independent initiative which seeks to rebalance the UK’s economy.
+He has a long experience as an international industrialist and investor, noted for championing regeneration in and around Sheffield, including Chairman of the Sheffield Development Corporation.
 He worked in a range of public companies and has been Chairman of Yorkshire Bank, and on the board of the National Australia Bank.

 He also worked on a range of regeneration projects including Sheffield One; Creative Sheffield and Renaissance South Yorkshire.
 He has also served on the boards of the University of Sheffield; Mid Yorkshire Hospitals NHS Trust and The Sheffield Galleries and Museums Trust.
 He was knighted for his services to charity and urban regeneration.

 PROFESSOR JOHN TOMANEY

 John is Professor of Urban and Regional Planning in the Bartlett School of Planning, University College London.
 He is an expert on the development and management of cities and regions.
 He has worked for international organisations; national, regional and local governments; NGOs and private organisations.